lilosa88/Titanic/README.md

 Columns such as sex and embarked are categorical variable who need to be converted into continuous values.
 To do so, we create “dummy variables”.

+# Machine Learning Models

+### Ml that does not need normalization
+- Random Forest

+### Ml that need normalization
+- Logistic Regression
+- KNN
+- Deep Learning